-Some data used with infrastructure is not structured, but is not unstructured either.
+Some data used in an infrastructure context is neither structured nor unstructured.
 Semistructured data maintains internal tags and markings that identify separate data elements, which then enables information grouping and hierarchies.
 Both documents and databases can be semi-structured.
 This type of data, which has critical business usage and value, is typically about 5-10% of the volume of structured, semi-structured and unstructured data.
+Examples of semi-structured data include:

-Email is a very common example of a semi-structured data type.
-Although more advanced analysis tools are necessary for thread tracking or concept searching the native email metadata enables classification and keyword searching without any additional tools.

-Some IoT sensor data is another example, which increasingly will require more attention from agencies to be better prepared for management of the large volumes of data generated by sensors.
-See the NSW IoT Policy68 for more guidance on the management of IoT data.
+- Email: Although more advanced analysis tools are necessary for thread tracking or concept searching the native email metadata enables classification and keyword searching without any additional tools. - IoT sensor data: This type of data will increasingly require more attention from agencies to be better prepared for management of the large volumes of data generated by sensors.
+See the NSW IoT Policy for more guidance on the management of IoT data.

-- Clarity on data governance for semi-structured data; - Consistent requirements for the exchange of semi-structured information to ensure that agencies can engage appropriately with suppliers; - Appropriate technology infrastructure to support management of larger volumes of semi-structured data; and - Data capabilities to manage, analyse and interpret semi-structured data.
+- Clarity on data governance for semi-structured data; - Consistent requirements for the exchange of semi-structured information to ensure that agencies can engage appropriately with suppliers; - Appropriate technology infrastructure to support management of larger volumes of semi-structured data, for instance, data lakes; and - Data capabilities to manage, analyse and interpret semi-structured data.